 Warriors can spend bonus proficiency slots from high Intelligence on weapon proficiencies.
 Other classes can only spend them on non-weapon proficiencies.

-Characters spend weapon proficiency slots on gaining skill with weapons, shields, armour, and fighting styles.
+Characters spend weapon proficiency slots on gaining skill with weapons, shields, armour, fighting styles, and meta magic abilities.
 Different classes are eligible to spend proficiency slots in different ways – see the descriptions below for details.